Tactical Hi Vis Security Vest Review

 1) Visibility – A hi-vis is so called because it alerts people (especially night drivers) to the presence of a person nearby.

 2) Identifiability – A hi-vis vest clearly marks the person wearing it as being separate from the general public.
 On a building site, it denotes an official visitor or construction specialist.
-At a concert or public event, it denotes event staff and so on.
+At a concert or public event, it denotes event staff and at the front door of a pub or club, it typically means they are working as a door supervisor.

 3) Convenient Item Storage – Some hi-vis vests can be used to store necessary items so that the wearer may easily retrieve them.
 These items include torches, walkie-talkies, body cams and earpiece equipment.